liaoyp0615/liaoyp0615.github.io/README.md

 # About me

-- A student from Jinlin University
+- A student from Jilin University

 - **Be fond of Physics**